 Page 2: Crop(s) to be grown, expected yield, irrigation info, soil/water test results, legume or manure/sludge credits

 Water & Soil Tests

 Producers planting corn, grain sorghum, or potatoes are required to take deep soil & groundwater samples for Nitrogen to include with the annual report.
 The form will ask the expected yields and credits for past legume crop and manure or sludge.
 UNL’s recommended nitrogen application rate will appear as the data is entered.

 Water Samples The groundwater analysis for nitrogen content should be taken on each field.
 Water sample bottles are provided by your agronomist, crop consultant, or lab.

 Soil Samples The deep soils analysis for residual nitrogen (NO3-N) must be taken on each field or 80-acre tract.
 The composite sample tested must consist of a mixture from no less than one three-foot probe every five acres.
 The report from the lab must be attached to the annual report.

-Non-Compliance: Violations will be enforced prior to the irrigation season.
+Violations will be enforced prior to the irrigation season.
 Cease and Desist Orders will be mailed to producers who fail to complete and submit forms by the March 31st deadline.
 Potential penalties for violation are the possibility of a fine ranging from $1,000 – $5,000 per violation and/or loss of irrigated acres, ineligibility for NRD cost-share, and restriction from transferring irrigated acres.
+In July 2022, nine producers remained out of compliance for the Groundwater Quality Management Program.
+Three of the nine producers violated Cease and Desist ordering by irrigating without getting into compliance with the CPNRD.
+The violations will be turned over to the NRD’s legal counsel.
+CPNRD has over 850 producers in Phase II/III areas who are required to submit annual reports.